 And his righteousness endures forever.

 a.
-His descendants will be mighty on earth: The one who fears the LORD and delights greatly in His commandments (verse 1) has God’s blessing on his family.
+His descendants will be mighty on earth: The one who fears the LORD and delights greatly in His commandments (Psalm 112:1) has God’s blessing on his family.
 The psalmist pronounced blessing on the descendants of this man, the one who is upright.

 i. “‘Mighty’ here means being of recognized stature or standing rather than being physically strong.”
 (Boice)

 ii.
 “If any one should desire to leave behind him a flourishing posterity, let him not think to accomplish it by accumulating heaps of gold and silver, and leaving them behind him; but by rightly recognising God and serving Him; and commending his children to the guardianship and protection of God.”
 (Mollerus, cited in Spurgeon)

 b.
 Wealth and riches will be in his house: The psalmist also pronounced a blessing on the economic life of the one who fears the LORD.
 Their life of obedience and honor to God means God’s blessing will also come to their financial dealings.